Deep Model Predictive Control with Stability Guarantees: Model predictive controller

-The discussion in this section closely follows \cite{Mayne_tube_NLMPC} with differences related to the adaptive controller discussed in \secref{s:adaptive}.
+The discussion in this section closely follows \cite{Mayne_tube_NLMPC} with some differences, which are occurred due to the inclusion of the adaptive controller discussed in \secref{s:adaptive}.
 Tube based MPC is based on ensuring that the closed-loop states stay within a tube around a reference trajectory.
 The reference trajectory is obtained by solving a reference governor problem \emph{offline} under the tightened constraints for regulation problems.
 Once a trackable reference trajectory is obtained by spending only a part of the available control authority, a reference tracking problem without state constraints is solved \emph{online} that utilizes full control authority.
 Constraint tightening in the reference governor allows satisfaction of actual constraints by the actual states.
 Knowledge of the exact bound on disturbance is needed to tighten the constraints.
 Although the disturbance in dynamical system \eqref{e:system} at time $t$ is $g(x_t)h(x_t)$, the disturbance experienced by MPC is $g(\st_t)(\control_t^a + h(x_t))$, which is uniformly bounded due to \eqref{e:overall_disturbance_bound}.
-Therefore, we re-define the disturbance set for MPC as follows:
+Therefore, we re-define the disturbance set for the reference governor as follows:

 We also notice that a part of control is utilized by the adaptive controller.
 Therefore, we need to re-define the control set as well.